JarKz/dotfiles/config/nvim/README.md

 The main code/text editor that I mostly use.

-It's my final neovim configuration and I don't want to change anymore.
-Of course, I can change if one or more plugins breaks or will be deprecateds (i.e. I'm fixing after updating).
+It's at most complete neovim configuration for me, because all required functionality are exists and used many times.
+But thrends can change, so I can remove or add another plugin that can be helpful in particular cases.
+Also I can replace one plugin by another for specific reasons (archived plugin, unmantained code for some years or etc.).

 > __NOTE__
-> I'm using neovim-nigthly because this version have a lot of functionality that I need to comfort coding.
-So this config with the neovim stable version will be have some errors.
+>
+> Be sure that you use stable neovim version since 0.10, because my configuration have inlay hints functionality.
+Be patient, please 🙏.

 ## Structure